bethz/AzureML-FlightPrediction/README.md

 Type “**score**” into the search bar and drag the **Score Model** task to the workspace.
 Connect the output of Train Model to the left input of the Score Model task, the Trained Model input.
 Connect the Test Data, the right output of the Split Data task to the Dataset input or the right input of the Score Model task as shown in the following screenshot.
 The output of this task is a scored dataset.

 ## 9. Evaluate Model
 Next, the model is evaluated to determine its accuracy.
-This is done by comparing the output of the trained model with the test data.
+This is done by evaluating the trained model by using the test data.

-### A. Compare Trained Model Output to the Test Data
+### A. Determine accuracy of model
 Type “evaluate” into the search bar and drag the **Evaluate Model** task to the bottom of the workspace.
 Connect the Scored dataset output of the **Score model** task to the left input of the Evaluate Model task.
 The other input and output of the Evaluate Model task are not connected at this time.

 You are now ready to run your experiment!